 A huge part of yoga is listening to and understanding your body.
-Please note that if your have injuries or medical conditions related to your spine, knees, or joints, some of these poses may not be right for you, or may require adjustments to make them safer and more comfortable.
+Please note that if you have injuries or medical conditions related to your spine, knees, or joints, some of these poses may not be right for you or may require adjustments to make them safer and more comfortable.
 Please exercise caution and research any yoga poses before attempting them.

 1. Child’s Pose (Balasana)

-This basic resting pose offers a wonderful stretch for your back and shoulders, releasing tension and waking up your spine and muscles for future poses.
-Kneel on the floor and sit on your heels, letting your big toes touch and your knees sit hip’s width apart.
+This basic resting pose offers a beautiful stretch for your back and shoulders, releasing tension and waking up your spine and muscles for future poses.
+Kneel on the floor and sit on your heels, letting your big toes touch and your knees sit hip-width apart.
 Inhale with your arms outstretched, then slowly lower your torso to your thighs as you exhale.
-Stay here for a few breaths, or a few minutes.
+Stay here for a few breaths or a few minutes.
 This pose is a perfect way to rest between poses if you need to.

 2. Downward Dog (Adho Mukha Svanasana)

-This pose can be reached from many different positions, but the easiest way to begin is on all fours, your knees and palms shoulder-width apart.
+This pose can be reached from many different positions, but the easiest way to begin is on all fours, your knees, and palms shoulder-width apart.
 Draw your abdomen inward, and as you inhale, press your palms into the mat and roll onto the balls of your feet, walking backward with your feet.
 Bend at the waist and keep a straight back.
-Make sure your feet are parallel, your palms flat against the mat, and let your head hang.
+Make sure your feet are parallel, your palms are flat against the mat and hang your head.

 3. Warrior (Virabhadrasana)